gardenappl/lbry-sync-ytdl/README.md

 ## Known issues

+If you're getting an error that looks like this:

+`ERROR:   Stream #1:0 -> #0:1 (copy)`

-If you're using an older version of FFmpeg, some videos might fail to convert to .mp4.
+then you might be using an old version of FFmpeg.
 In that case, try using this option:

-`lbry-sync-ytdl --ytdl-options '--postprocessor-args "-strict -2"' ...`
+`lbry-sync-ytdl --postprocessor-args "-strict -2" ...`

 ## Notes